 Digital Aerial Solutions (DAS) collected 485 square miles of the Ft.
 Drum area of interest located with the Florida counties of Brevard, Osceola, Indian River, Okeechobee and St Lucie.
 The nominal pulse spacing for this project was 1 point every 0.25 meters.
-Dewberry used proprietary procedures to classify the LAS according to project specifications: 0-Never Classified, 1-Unclassified, 2-Ground, 7-Low Noise, 9-Water, 10-Ignored Ground due to breakline proximity, 17- Bridge Decks, 18-High Noise.
+Dewberry used proprietary procedures to classify the LAS according to project specifications: 1-Unclassified, 2-Ground, 7-Low Noise, 9-Water, 10-Ignored Ground due to breakline proximity, 17- Bridge Decks, 18-High Noise.
 Dewberry produced 3D breaklines and combined these with the final lidar data to produce seamless hydro flattened DEMs for the project area.
 The data was formatted according to the Florida Statewide tile naming convention with each tile covering an area of 5,000 feet by 5,000 ft.
 A total of 541 LAS tiles and 541 DEM tiles were produced for the entire project.

 These data were received by the NOAA Office for Coastal Management (OCM) from the St. Johns River Water Management District (SJRWMD).
 NOAA OCM processed the data to be available for custom and bulk downloads from the NOAA Digital Coast Data Access Viewer (DAV).
-In addition to these bare earth Digital Elevation Model (DEM) data, the lidar point data that these DEM data were created from, are also available.
-These data are available for custom download at the link provided in the URL section of this metadata record.
+In addition to the lidar point data, bare earth Digital Elevation Models (DEMs) at a 2.5 foot grid spacing, created from the lidar point data are also available from the NOAA Digital Coast.
+The link to these data and the breaklines are provided in the URL section of this metadata record.
+Reports, survey data, and intensity rasters are available by request at coastal.info@noaa.gov.

-- 1.3.
+1.3.
 Is this a one-time data collection, or an ongoing series of measurements?
-One-time data collection - 1.4.
-Actual or planned temporal coverage of the data: 2017-04-06 to 2017-04-20 - 1.5.
-Actual or planned geographic coverage of the data: W: -80.926507, E: -80.52368, N: 27.910025, S: 27.455369 - 1.6.
+One-time data collection

+1.4.
+Actual or planned temporal coverage of the data:

+2017-04-06 to 2017-04-20

+1.5.
+Actual or planned geographic coverage of the data:

+W: -80.926507, E: -80.52368, N: 27.910025, S: 27.455369

+1.6.
 Type(s) of data: